MurilloGroupMSU/Modified-Lee-More-Transport/index.md

 ```
 The convention used has no Γ function prefactor.
 See the source code for other options.

-Esimating the melting temperature can be done by
+Estimating the melting temperature can be done by
 ```
 Z = 13
 ion_density = 6.e22